vimeo/VimeoUpload/README.md

 ### Example Projects

 There's an example project for New Upload and one for Old Upload.
-In order to run them you'll have to drop a valid OAuth token into the example project's `UploadManager` `init` method where it says `"YOUR_OAUTH_TOKEN"`.
+In order to run them you'll have to drop a valid OAuth token into the example project's `VimeoUpload` subclass' `init` method where it says `"YOUR_OAUTH_TOKEN"`.
 You can obtain an OAuth token by visiting [developer.vimeo.com](https://developer.vimeo.com/apps) and creating a new "app" and associated OAuth token.

 ### CocoaPods